GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 ### WPF specific concerns

-One futhur step needs to be taken for SDK-style WPF projects.
+One further step needs to be taken for SDK-style WPF projects.

 Building projects with .NET Core SDK with a version lower than v5.0.200 requires turning off automatic generation of the different versioning attributes.